The-O-Team/Coding-Conventions/GIT.md

 > [!TIP]
 > Use the long description to explain the *why* not the *what*, the *what* can be seen in the diff

+## Pull Requests

+### Policy

+A pull request should be created when you've checked the following checklist:

+1. **Code Quality**: The code is well written, easy to read, and follows the guidelines.
+2. **Tests**: The code is covered by tests and all tests pass.
+3. **Documentation**: The code is documented and the documentation is up to date.
+4. **Squash Commits**: The commits are squashed into a single commit with a clear message which follows the guidelines in this document.
+A PR should never be created with multiple commits except when there is a good reason to do so.
+  Example of bad commit history
+    ```shell
+    [ADD] models: add new model
+    [IMP] models: improve model
+    [IMP] models: improve model
+    [FIX] models: fix model
+    ```
+    Example of good commit history
+    ```shell
+    [ADD] models: add new model
+    ```
+5. **Rebase**: The branch is rebased on the latest develop branch.
+6. Assign the PR to the correct reviewer(s) and add the correct labels.

+When creating a pull request, make sure to follow the following guidelines:

+-  **Title**: The title will be automatically filled with the commit message
+- **Description**: The description should be a summary of the changes and the reason behind them.
+Usually the text from the commit message is enough.
+- **Target branch**: The target branch should be the branch you want to merge your changes into.
+Usually this is the develop branch, because that branch will be merged to the master branch when a new release is made.